AqwamCreates/DataPredict-Neural/docs/API/ShapeTransformationBlocks/Flatten.md

 ```

-Flatten.new({startDimension: number, endDimension: number}): ShapeTransformationBlockObject
+Flatten.new({dimensionArray: {number}}): ShapeTransformationBlockObject

 ```

 #### Parameters:

-* startDimension: The starting dimension to flatten into a single tensor.

-* endDimension: The ending dimension to flatten into a single tensor.
+* dimensionArray: An array containing 2 values to flatten the tensor.
+The first value contains the starting dimension number and the second value contains the ending dimension number.

 #### Returns: